Have you been fired or suspended from your job?

 While the Employment Standards Act sets out the minimum statutory entitlements that one can expect to receive upon being terminated, it is often the case that an employee is entitled to much more at common-law.

 Additionally, if an employer acted unfairly or maliciously in the termination process, they may be required to pay punitive damages.

 Contact our Employment Law Paralegals to discuss whether you should have been compensated upon termination from your employment.
 Our consultations are FREE, and non-judgmental.

 Lost your job?
 Let's talk.

-© 2022 Prevail Paralegal Services.
+© 2022 Prevail Paralegal Services Professional Corporation.
 The information on this website does not constitute legal advice.
-Submission of information or use of information presented does not constitute a client-paralegal relationship.
+Submission of information to us or use of information on this website does not establish a paralegal-client relationship.